New 2019 EC Sport License Requirements for Coaches and Instructors

 English,Western and Driver Rider Exams

-As of January 1, 2017 the administration fee for complete Rider/Driver Exams will be $21.00 (includes GST) payable to HCBC.
+As of January 1, 2017 the administration fee for complete the English and Western Exams will be $21.00 (includes GST) payable to HCBC.
 Where only the written component has been submitted, there is no certificate so no fee will be required.
+The Administration fee for each Learn to Drive level is $15.75 (includes GST).
 Equestrian Canada has provided newly branded Rider exams paperwork for Drive, English and the Western programs.
 Please contact [email protected] to obtain copies of the 2017 exams.

 Revised Coaches Discipline Policy now available – April 2016